 It is believed that psychotherapy can speed the process of healing but can also be dangerous if used too early in treatment.
 Delving in too deep too soon may be considered a threat to one or more of the personalities, causing protective personalities to take over and discontinue therapy.

-Treatment for Dissociative Identity Disorder with Co-Occurring Substance Use Disorder
+Treating Dissociative Identity Disorder and Co-Occurring Substance Abuse

 When seeking treatment for a co-occurring disorder, it’s important to find a facility that can treat both disorders at the same time.
 If someone with co-occurring disorders only treats one disorder, they are more likely to experience setbacks with the other disorder or the untreated condition could worsen.

 If you or someone you know is struggling with a substance use and co-occurring disorder like dissociative identity disorder, help is available.
 At The Recovery Village, a team of professionals can individualize a treatment plan for you.
 Call and speak with a representative to learn about which treatment program could work for you.